Derek Amoroso

 What’s the most valuable lesson you’ve learned in 30 years of business?

 All decisions require incisions.
-You can’t move forward without making cuts—choosing one path over another or making the tough calls that growth demands.
+You can’t move forward without making cuts, whether that means choosing one path over another or making the tough calls that growth demands.

 What project are you most proud of?